Our Woodland Legacy Symposium

 - All Ages

-Trees Forever, the City of Cedar Rapids and the Holloway Environmental Trust invite community members, elected officials and conservationists to Our Woodland Legacy Symposium.
+Trees Forever, the City of Cedar Rapids and the Holloway Environmental Trust announce Dr. George Hess with North Carolina State University’s Department of Forestry and Environmental Resources will be the keynote speaker at Our Woodland Legacy Symposium.

 The symposium is on Thursday, December 12, from 8:30 a.m. to 4 p.m. at the Cedar Rapids Country Club, located at 550 27th St. Dr. SE.

 This event brings together municipal and county leaders, business leaders, educators, engineers, developers, planners, architects, conservationists and activist citizens.
 Together we explore sustainable community development, considering the impact of trees and other green infrastructure on our local communities’ livability, economy, wellness, and our children’s ability to learn and thrive.

 Keynote Speech: Bringing Open Spaces to our Urban Lives